michaelm244/pingr/README.md

 ### What it does
 ---
-Pingr inserts a box that will ping your website and display the network speed at the current moment.
+An easy way to display network strength.
+Pingr inserts a box (the size of your choosing) into the page this displays tne user's current network speed.
+You can also use it to see when a user's internet connection disconnect/reconnects.